These past few months have been a positive reframe.

 ♦ How Champions Think by Dr. Bob Rotella.
 One of the most compelling narratives ever written on the art of sport psychology and mental training.
 Dr. Rotella dissects the mental aspects of performance through a practical lens, using real life stories to reinforce every idea in the book.
 He opens with a comparison between LeBron James and golfer Pat Bradley, noting that in one conversation he learned that they each had the right mental outlook to become great because they set incredibly high goals and expected to reach them.
 Moreover, they were confident and excited to do the necessary work to obtain those goals.
 Exceptional people chose their attitudes, create a plan, develop routines, and stick with it for the long-term.
 They create their own realities and enjoy the process it takes to become great.

 ♦ Limitless by Jim Kwik.
-Kwik is widely recognized as brain coach and mindset expert.
+Kwik is widely recognized as a brain coach and mindset expert.
 Having overcome a childhood brain injury, Kwik created a system to maximize mental performance: Mindset (the what; deeply held beliefs, attitudes, and assumptions we create about who we are, how the world works, and what we deserve), Motivation (the why; the purpose for taking action), and Method (the how; a process for accomplishing something in an orderly, logical, or systematic way).
 The book can be overbearing, since it has technique after technique and acronym after acronym, but if properly categorized using a note taking system, then it can be leveraged for positive action.

 ♦ Change Maker by Dr. John Berardi.
 This is perhaps the most influential book ever created on the art and science of coaching in the health and fitness space.
 Having spent a lifetime fine tuning his craft, Berardi understands what it takes to help people deal with their health and fitness goals, creating the Precision Nutrition coaching platform in the process.
 Not only does it coach clients directly, PN has grown to become the largest training platform for health and fitness coaches, personal trainers, and even nutritionist looking for a way to better relate to people.
 Change Maker is a sort of culmination of his work, packed with ideas about how to approach the growing divide between those that coach and those that need our help.